For how long should an employee be suspended while a disciplinary investigation into alleged misconduct is carried out?

 The purpose of suspension is to allow the employer to carry out a reasonable investigation.
 It will not always be necessary for the employer to suspend the employee while it carries out an investigation.
 If a period of suspension is necessary, it should be as short as possible.

 The employer should ensure that the investigation is conducted within a reasonable time, and should keep the employee updated as to how long the suspension is likely to last.
-If there is a delay, the employer should inform the employee and provide him or her with an explanation.
+If there is a delay, the employer should inform the employee and provide them with an explanation.

 The employer should review the suspension on a regular basis to determine whether or not it is still necessary.
-In Camden and Islington Mental Health and Social Care Trust v Atkinson EAT/0058/07, the Employment Appeal Tribunal held that continuing an unnecessary suspension constituted a breach of the implied term of trust and confidence between the employer and employee and was grounds for constructive dismissal.
+In Camden and Islington Mental Health and Social Care Trust v Atkinson EAT/0058/07, the Employment Appeal Tribunal held that continuing an unnecessary suspension constituted a breach of the implied term of trust and confidence between the employer and employee and was grounds for a constructive dismissal claim.